Research & Data

 Data driven science logo with Dr Monaco headshot.

 Data-driven Science Webinar Episode 2 The Prevalence of Vision Impairment and Eye Diseases Among Nursing Home Residents: The Delaware Study presents the findings of comprehensive eye examinations of 2019 residents of nursing homes in the state of Delaware.
-The findings show an exceedingly high prevalence of eye diseases, and nearly 50% of the residents had vision impairment and 15% were blind.
-This presentation compares findings with other nursing home studies, and policy and practice implications of the findings. present by Dr. William Monaco, OD, and Dr. Crews, Former CDC.
+The findings show an exceedingly high prevalence of eye diseases, nearly 50% of the residents had vision impairment, and 15% were blind.
+This presentation compares findings with other nursing home studies and policy and practice implications of the findings, and is presented by Dr. William Monaco, OD, and Dr. Crews, formerly with the CDC.

 Dean VanNasdale headshot